ChrisWinters/multisite-robotstxt-manager/readme.txt

 = For Support & Bugs =

 Please [contact us directly](http://technerdia.com/help/) if you need assistance or have found a bug.
+The WordPress Support forum does not notify us of new support tickets, no idea why, so contact us directly.

 = View, Report Bugs, Contribute! =